yagosys/202301/userguide/05-flannel/flannel.md

        valid_lft forever preferred_lft forever
 ```

-create a yaml file to create a POD to use this network
+use yaml file to create a POD to use this network

 ```
 ubuntu@ip-10-0-1-100:~$ cat nginx.yaml